VernonGrant/gnu-c-language-manual/markdown/Invalid-Numbers.md

 be combined into a single number-like construct.
 For example, `0xE+12` is a preprocessing number that is not a valid numeric constant, so it is a syntax error.
-If what we want is the three tokens `0xE + 12`, we have to use those spaces as separators.
+If what we want is the three tokens `0xE + 12`, we have to insert two spaces as separators.